vatpac-technology/sops/docs/controller-skills/sequencing.md

 !!! note
     The times shown at waypoints when displaying an aircraft's route are not completely accurate.
 They are calculated based on a combination of the aircraft's ***planned TAS, Forecast GRIB winds, and estimated climb/descent profiles***.
 Times shown on the BRL anchored from an aircraft to a waypoint are based on the aircraft's ***current ground speed***.
 As a general rule of thumb, a jet aircraft will tend to add approximately 1-2 minutes to a BRL time on descent.
 A propeller aircraft will not add any time on descent.
 Both the route time and the BRL time can provide situational awareness and more info, but use whatever is appropriate for the situation.

-## Predictable Sequencing
-Predictable Sequencing involves ATC re-routing aircraft via pre-defined waypoints positioned off major airways to provide a certain time delay.
-This re-routing may be used instead of vectoring and provides flight crew with predictability of lateral path to plan their descent, in alignment with the principles of ICAO Continuous Descent Operations (CDO).

-!!! phraseology
-    **ARL:** "QFA11, from NONID, recleared direct ADLIV thence RIKNI, rest of clearance unchanged"
-    **QFA11:** "From NONID, recleared direct ADLIV thence RIKNI, QFA11"

-!!! phraseology
-    **HUO:** "JST712, from AKTAM, recleared direct OSEMI thence RAZZI to rejoin the STAR"
-    **JST712:** "From AKTAM, recleared direct OSEMI thence RAZZI to rejoin the STAR, JST712"

-!!! tip
-    Consider spelling the waypoints phonetically, to assist pilots identify the correct waypoint.

-Predictable Sequencing waypoints have been defined for aircraft inbound to Perth (in [HYD](../../enroute/Melbourne Centre/HYD) airspace), Brisbane (in [KEN](../../enroute/Brisbane Centre/KEN) airspace), Sydney (in [ARL](../../enroute/Brisbane Centre/ARL) airspace), and Melbourne (in [BLA](../../enroute/Melbourne Centre/BLA) and [HUO](../../enroute/Melbourne Centre/HUO) airspace).

 ## Holding
 Holding is the final delaying action, useful for when a delay of 6 minutes or more is required.
 Published Holds exist on common useful holding fixes all around Australia, usually either at the Feeder Fix, or a waypoint before the Feeder Fix.
 Locations of Published Holds can be found on ERC Charts.